 Being decent folks, we’re going to let you in on one of our favorite hacks to boost your views, engagements, and clicks.
 All of this while we keep your marketing budget in check!

 As you set up your ad targeting, you’re going to be faced with selecting what you want from your video ad.
 Since it’s a direct response campaign, your main goal is probably for people to click and buy/sign up/visit your website.
 Getting those clicks is critical to achieving your end goal.

 But what about views and engagement?
 Aren’t they important too?
 The answer is yes, and you need to address even the audiences that aren’t likely to buy from you in order to create a successful campaign.

 Use one audience to attract another

-The second group consists of people that are more likely to click on your ads.
+The second group consists of people who are more likely to click on your ads.
 These are the people you care about.
-However, they’re a suspicious bunch, and much more discerning about what they give their attention to.
-Typically, their engagement rate is lower unless something they see something that resonates with them.
-They’re more likely to click out of the Facebook platform to follow links to interesting articles, news, and even ad offers if they’re relevant.
+However, they’re a suspicious bunch and much more discerning about what they give their attention to.
+Typically, their engagement rate is lower unless they see something that resonates with them.
+They’re more likely to click out of Facebook to follow links to interesting articles, news, and even ad offers if they’re relevant.

 Despite not being part of the ‘like and share’ crowd, this group of users wants to see that other people have engaged with your ad because it shows your business isn’t a scam.
 If there’s no proof next to your video, you’re in trouble.
 They can already see it’s sponsored, so the red flags are up while your chances of getting their buy-in is way, way down.